frankiesanjana/mortgage-calculator/README.md

 `user_record = df.loc[df['username'] == username].to_string(index=False)`.
 - The [Code Institute Python Essentials Template](https://github.com/Code-Institute-Org/python-essentials-template) on GitHub was used to develop this project.
 - [This article](https://medium.com/swlh/simple-mortgage-calculator-with-python-and-excel-b98dede36720) was used to develop the mortgage calculator in Excel and to understand the PMT formula.
-- The ASCII art used in the program is taken from [this website](https://www.asciiart.eu/buildings-and-places/houses).
+- The ASCII art used in the program is taken from [ASCII Art](https://www.asciiart.eu/buildings-and-places/houses).
+It was adjusted slightly in order for it to display as intended in the terminal.

 ### Acknowledgements

 - Thank you to my mentor Dick Vlaanderen for project guidance and review.
+- Thank you to Shane Muirhead and Enrique C for user testing of the project and providing feedback.
 - Thanks to my fellow students for support, advice and encouragement via Slack.